cfpb/consumerfinance.gov/docs/filterable-lists.md

 ## How It Works

 The journey on how a page gets a filterable form is not necessarily a straight or simple path, but it is something that is important to know.
-The page class must both support the `FilterableList` block within its content StreamField and must also inherit from `FilterableListMixin`.
+The page class must both support the `FilterableList` block within its content StreamField and must also inherit from `AbstractFilterablePage`.

-### FilterableListMixin
+### AbstractFilterablePage

-Pges must extend from the [FilterableListMixin](https://github.com/cfpb/consumerfinance.gov/blob/main/cfgov/v1/models/filterable_list_mixins.py#L15) class.
+Pges must extend from the `AbstractFilterablePage` class.
 This class defines several important methods, such as `get_form_class`, which defines the form to use.
 We also have some methods that retrieve relevant information for the form to use, such as `get_filterable_root` and `get_filterable_queryset`.
 The bulk of the work is done in the `get_context` method, which is responsible for getting and populating the form, processing the form, and returning the results to the user.

 Page classes may optionally define `filterable_categories` as a list of categories used to limit search results.
 We can see this in action with both Newsroom (`NewsroomLandingPage`) and Recent Updates (`ActivityLogPage`) pages.